ArcanaFramework/arcana/docs/source/data_model.rst

 ==========

-Arcana's data model sets out to bridge the gap between the semi-structured data trees in which file-based data are typically stored in, and the tabular data frames required for statistical analysis.
-Note that this transformation is abstract, with the source data remaining within original data tree, and generated derivatives stored alongside them.
+Arcana's data model sets out to bridge the gap between the semi-structured data trees in which file-based data are typically stored, and the tabular data frames required for statistical analysis.
+Note that this transformation is abstract, with the source data remaining within original data tree and generated derivatives stored alongside them.

-The key classes of Arcana's data model are:
+The key elements of Arcana's data model and the resources/concepts they encapsulate are:

-* :ref:`Stores` - encapsulation of tree-based file storage systems
+* :ref:`Stores` - tree-based file storage systems
-* :ref:`Datasets` - set of comparable measurement events (e.g. XNAT project or BIDS dataset containing MRI sessions)
+* :ref:`Datasets` - sets of comparable data (e.g. XNAT project or BIDS dataset containing MRI sessions)
-* :ref:`Items and Formats` - pointers to atomic elements of datasets (e.g. T1-weighted MRI scan, subject age), which specify the formats they are stored in
+* :ref:`Items` - references to atomic dataset elements (files, array and scalar fields) and the specification of the formats they are stored in
-* :ref:`Rows and Columns` - definition of tabular structures in a dataset
+* :ref:`Rows and Columns` - abstract tables of data items within datasets
-* :ref:`Grids and Spaces` - Conceptual link between tree and tabular data structures
+* :ref:`Grids and Spaces` - conceptual link between tree and tabular data structures

 Stores
 ------

-Support for different file storage systems (e.g. `XNAT <https://xnat.org>`, `BIDS <https://bids.neuroimaging.io>`) is provided by sub-classes of the :class:`.DataStore` class. :class:`.DataStore` classes not only encapsulate where the data are stored, e.g. on local disk or remote repository, but also how the data are accessed, e.g. whether they are in
+Support for different file storage systems (e.g. `XNAT <https://xnat.org>`__, `BIDS <https://bids.neuroimaging.io>`__) is provided by sub-classes of the :class:`.DataStore` class. :class:`.DataStore` classes not only encapsulate where the data are stored, e.g. on local disk or remote repository, but also how the data are accessed, e.g. whether they are in